activisthandbook/articles/donate.md

 # Where your donation goes

-Activist Handbook is a highly efficient organisation, making a maximum impact with a minimal budget.
+Activist Handbook is a highly efficient nonprofit organisation, making a maximum impact with a minimal budget.
 As grassroots activists, we are used to working with limited resources.
 This is where your donation goes:

 -   **🔗 Keeping our website online:** We believe Activist Handbook should always stay free, and without ads.
 Your donation allows us to pay for our web hosting.
 -   **❤️ Making activism accessible to everyone:** We want to include the experiences of activists around the globe in our handbook.
 But not everyone can afford to work as a volunteer, or even to pay for the required internet connection.
 Your donation makes our organisation more inclusive.